Last updated on 5 January 2022

-Fat is going to be an issue so you need to know what you are putting into your body and how much of it is hidden fat.
+Fat will be more difficult to digest so you need to know what you are putting into your body and how much of it is hidden fat.
 Read food labels and avoid processed food when you can.
 Eating whole foods eliminates the guesswork from your meal plans.
-Choose boiled or grilled food over fried and opt for low-fat choices when it comes to milk and cheese.
+Choose foods that are boiled, baked, steamed or grilled food over fried and opt for low-fat choices when it comes to milk and cheese.
 Fat should make up only 30% of your diet.

 Take frequent but smaller portions throughout the day

-Your digestive system works slightly differently now so overwhelming it with too much food in one sitting puts too much strain on your liver and it can’t produce the amount of bile needed to help your body digest the food.
-Divide your meals into smaller dishes every day that include lean meat or other non-processed protein sources and fruit and vegetables.
+Your digestive system works slightly differently now so overwhelming it with too much food in one sitting will puts too much strain on your liver as it can’t produce the amount of bile your body needs to digest the food.
+Divide your meals into smaller dishes every day that include lean meat or other non-processed protein sources, as well as fruit and vegetables.

 Reduce the amount of fibre you take in

-In the initial months after your surgery, you may find that eating foods high in fibre causes bloating, pain and diarrhoea.
-Limit your intake of offending foods like cauliflower, cabbage, beans, nuts, cereals and bread and introduce them slowly back into your diet one at a time until you can work out your limits.
+In the initial months after your surgery, you may find that eating high-fibre foods causes bloating, pain and diarrhoea.
+Limit your intake of foods like cauliflower, cabbage, beans, nuts, cereals and bread which can be difficult to digest, and introduce them slowly back into your diet one at a time until you can work out your limits.